Effective Date: October 26, 2007

 c.
 Several provisions of law and policy authorize and direct NASA to cooperate and collaborate with foreign entities, including the National Aeronautics and Space Act of 1958 (Space Act), the U.S. National Aeronautics Research and Development Policy of December 20, 2006, the U.S. National Space Policy of August 31, 2006, and the U.S. Space Exploration Policy of January 14, 2004.
 Such cooperation and collaboration are subject to important standards and safeguards, reflecting the significant investment made by the Congress and people of the United States in NASA's world-class facilities and expertise.
 Accordingly, the principles described in this NPD will govern the evaluation of potential reimbursable use by or for the benefit of foreign entities of NASA facilities and research capabilities.

 d.
 Coordination with NASA Headquarters.
-In all cases, use of NASA facilities or services by, or for the benefit of, foreign entities shall be coordinated with, and receive the concurrence of, the NASA Headquarters International and Interagency Relations (OIIR) and the relevant NASA Headquarters Mission Directorate(s).
+In all cases, use of NASA facilities or services by, or for the benefit of, foreign entities will be coordinated with, and receive the concurrence of, the NASA Headquarters International and Interagency Relations (OIIR) and the relevant NASA Headquarters Mission Directorate(s).
 The OIIR has the authority to execute agreements with foreign entities required for reimbursable activities.
-Additionally, the OIIR willl consult with the Office of Public Affairs and the Office of Legislative and Intergovernmental Affairs, and other appropriate offices prior to final approval.
+Additionally, the OIIR willl consult with the Office of Communications and the Office of Legislative and Intergovernmental Affairs, and other appropriate offices prior to final approval.

 e.
 Consistency with NASA's Mission.
 The use of NASA facilities or capabilities shall be consistent with the Agency's mission, as described in the Space Act.
 Therefore, any proposed foreign reimbursable use of NASA's facilities or resources, whether commercial, academic, governmental, or otherwise, will demonstrate that it is consistent with NASA's mission.
 Coordination of proposed reimbursable activities with the relevant NASA Mission Directorate(s), as required in paragraph d. above, and in section 5 of this NPD, will ensure that such activities are properly aligned with NASA's mission.